Disney's latest hero, 'Captain America,' sets box office record

 "The Grand Budapest Hotel" rounded out the top five, taking in $6.3 million.
 Starring Ralph Fiennes as a scheming concierge and directed by Wes Anderson, the film started slowly, playing in only four theaters on March 7 and has grown steadily.
 It is currently playing in 1,263 theaters.

-Lionsgate LGF.N distributed "Divergent."
-"The Grand Budapest Hotel" was released by Fox Searchlight, a unit of Twenty-First Century Fox (FOXA.O).
+Lionsgate distributed "Divergent."
+"The Grand Budapest Hotel" was released by Fox Searchlight, a unit of Twenty-First Century Fox.
 "God's Not Dead" was distributed by Freestyle Releasing.

 (Reporting By Ronald Grover and Chris Michaud; Editing by Kevin Liffey and Paul Simao)